Always You (Jennifer Paige song): Music video

 The music video was released by Markus Nagel.
 This music video tells about a man who played a VHS.
 In this VHS, he's seeing Jennifer who's filming her trip journey between desert, boat travel etc...
 Later on joined by her boyfriend, the man who sees the movie.

 Remixes and others versions

-This song was remixed in a clubbing style by Hex Hector.
+This song was remixed in a clubbing style by Hex Hector and became a US Hot Dance/Club Play top ten.
 The original version and the remix of strobe were available only in the first studio album of Jennifer Paige.
 The version of Mick Guzauski is also available in cd and maxi single.